microsoft/agogosml/docs/assets/design/README.md

 Each pipeline:

-- Clones the latest (or specific) branche of a Github repository.
+- Clones the latest (or specific) branch of a Github repository.
 - Build the repo.
 - Run linting and unit tests.
 - Execute Integration/Validation/E2E tests.